India: Women's Expedition

 Due to India's size and topography, there's a huge amount of variation in its climate.
 We recommend you consider both the season and the part of India you intend to visit, so that you can best pack for your adventure.

-One of the most beneficial times to visit India is from September to March when temperatures are at their best, with warm days and cool nights.
+For much of the country, a good time to visit India is from September to March with warm days and cool nights.

 During winter (December to January), temperatures can get quite cold in Delhi and the north, especially at night.
 Hotels in some regions may not have adequate heating.
 In these months you may like to bring thermals for sleeping and a warm jacket for mornings and evenings.
 Fog can delay trains travelling throughout this region.